WheelsMcFantini/crabada-automation/README.md

 7. if no inventory crabs, check tavern enabeld
 8. if tavern not enabled, fail to reinforce, otherwise reinforce with best crab from tavern

-please reach out to wheelsmcfantini@gmail.com with questions or comments.
+This code got a little bit messy towards the end, I tried to implement some software engineering best practices with a friend for a short time. please reach out to wheelsmcfantini@gmail.com with questions or comments.